vijesh-raj-m/devops-boto3/README.md

 # ECS-STOP-START with boto3
-Schedule lambda function to shut down your microservices during off-peak hours for your development environments for saving development cost
+Schedule lambda function to shut down your microservices during off-peak hours for your development environments to save development cost

 # Environmental setup